mbusigin/disbatch/docs/Design.md

 The following elements may be included when creating a queue:

-* `threads`: a non-negative integer for the maximum number of threads across all nodes for this queue, or null
+* `threads`: a non-negative integer for the maximum number of threads across all DENs for this queue, or null

 * `sort`: a string on how to sort the query results when looking for the next task to run.
 Valid options are `fifo`, `lifo`, or `default`.
 The sort is on